 Drone Operator Services

-Licensed aerial cinematography throughout Morocco, fully compliant with Direction de l'Aéronautique Civile du Maroc (DACM) regulations.
+Licensed aerial cinematography across Morocco, fully compliant with Direction de l'Aéronautique Civile du Maroc (DACM) rules.

-Drone filming in Morocco is regulated by Direction de l'Aéronautique Civile du Maroc (DACM), which sets a maximum altitude of 150m and enforces no-fly zones around airports and military installations, royal palaces, government buildings in Rabat.
-All drones require authorization from DACM; commercial operations need specific filming permits from CCM.
-Commercial filming permits typically require 21+ business days for filming authorization, making early planning essential for any production requiring aerial cinematography.
+Here is how this works in practice.
+Drone filming in Morocco is regulated by Direction de l'Aéronautique Civile du Maroc (DACM).
+This sets a maximum altitude of 150m and enforces no-fly zones around airports and military installations, royal palaces, government buildings in Rabat.
+All drones need sign-off from DACM.
+Commercial operations need specific filming permits from CCM.
+Commercial filming permits mostly need 21+ business days for filming sign-off, making early planning key for any production needing aerial cinematography.

-Our NeedAFixer network connects you with certified drone operators across Morocco who hold all required Direction de l'Aéronautique Civile du Maroc (DACM) credentials and carry appropriate insurance.
-From sweeping establishing shots over Casablanca to dynamic tracking moves across Marrakech, our operators combine expert piloting with cinematic sensibility—while ensuring full regulatory compliance at every location.
+Here is the short of it.
+Our NeedAFixer network connects you with certified drone operators across Morocco who hold all needed Direction de l'Aéronautique Civile du Maroc (DACM) credentials and carry appropriate insurance.
+From sweeping setting up shots over Casablanca to dynamic tracking moves across Marrakech, our operators combine pro piloting with cinematic sensibility—while making sure full regulatory compliance at each location.

 Aerial Cinematography Expertise